Trusted and Respected New Orleans Maritime Lawyer

 The damages you would receive are similar to an injury case or workers’ compensation claim.
 You can request damages for your medical costs, lost wages, and even future earning capacity.

 Some damages may include future medical costs, pain and suffering, and emotional trauma – depending on the severity of the injury and what caused that injury.

 If there is a wrongful death, family members can also seek damages against the employer for their loved one’s death, including funeral and burial costs.

 Time Limits for Filing Your Claim

-Like other personal injury statutes, there is a limit to how long you can wait to file a claim using the Jones Act.
+Like other personal injury statutes, there is a limit to how long you can wait to file a claim.
 Currently, the law limits you to three years from the date of discovery or injury.

 Do not wait to file your claim, however.
-The moment you realize that your employer was negligent, and you suffered a severe injury, you should contact an attorney that focuses on maritime injury law.
+The moment you realize that your employer was negligent, and you suffered a severe injury, you should contact an attorney.

 Schedule a free case evaluation now at 504-826-9427 or request more information online.